 Champagne may display a straw-colored hue, but more often than not, it comes from black grapes– Pinot Noir to be specific.
 While Pinot Noir is most commonly the grape of choice for champagne production in France, Pinot Meunier and Chardonnay can also be used individually, as in the Chardonnay-only Blanc de Blancs, or as a blend.
 There’s a simple reason why Champagne made from black grapes isn’t red.
 It’s because, during the winemaking process, only the flesh of the grape is utilized to craft the wine.
 While the skins may be black, red or blueish, the flesh inside is white.

 Strict Rules for Making Champagne

-Once the grapes have been picked and undergo an initial pressing, additional sugar and yeast is added to the mix to further enact fermentation.
+Once the grapes have been picked and undergo an initial pressing, additional sugar and yeast are added to the mix to further enact fermentation.
 This is done in compact tanks that allow for no exposure to the outside environment.
-As the sugar and yeast digests the tart wine mixture, the organisms release carbon dioxide as a byproduct.
+As the yeast digests the tart wine mixture, the organisms release carbon dioxide as a byproduct.
 Once released, carbon dioxide can’t escape the tanks, thus carbonating the mixture inside and further pressurizing the enclosed environment.

 Secondary Fermentation & Aging

 Once primary fermentation is complete, a secondary form of fermentation is enacted within the bottle.
 Additional yeast and rock sugar are added at this point, and this phase of fermentation should last for a minimum of 18 months.

 Once aging is complete, the bottles are then turned upside down in a process called “Riddling.”
 This allows the dead yeast cells, known as “lees,” to settle in the neck of the bottle.
 Bottles are then rotated daily until the lees fully settle at the top.